jackie-dai/Vault-of-Knowledge/Lecture 3 - Disk, files, and buffers.md

 **Flash (SSD**) drives are organized into random cells.
 Reading is incredibly fast, but writing is slow
 - Read: 4KB ~500MB/sec
 - Write: 4KB: ~120MB/sec
+Writing is more expensive because it needs to allocate space to write

+Disk representation
+abstracts into pages.
+Page is the unit of measurement

+Reading from a DB file (collection of pages, each page a collection of records)
+Reads: fetch a record by *record id* (pointer to tuple(pageID, location on page))